-Multiple PU 10000
+Multiple PU 10000 6U

-An already existing MS system with PU 10000 is going to be extended by one or multiple PU 10000 units or a new system is built.
-One of the usually identical devices is picked to be the master unit and configured accordingly.
+An already existing MS system with PU 10000 6U is going to be extended by one or multiple PU 10000 6U units or a new system is built.
+One of the usually identical devices is picked to be the master and configured accordingly.
 This combination has the highest potential of cost saving and is ideal when being part of a bigger system where it's intended to be used via remote control only.
+Five of these units fit very well into a 42U cabinet/rack.